ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/ydotool_press_Windows+D.md

 1. [Ask Ubuntu Equivalent to xdotool for Wayland](https://askubuntu.com/a/1299008/327339) - mentions `ydotool`
 1. [my answer] [Ask Ubuntu: How can I add "Show desktop" to the GNOME dash or Ubuntu Dock?](https://askubuntu.com/a/1109490/327339)
 1. [my answer] [Get the User ID (UID) and Group ID (GID) for the running user](https://askubuntu.com/a/1472531/327339)
+1. Where I learned about `sudo -b`: [Running a program in the background as sudo](https://stackoverflow.com/a/67472605/4561887)